Home Studio Audio Gear Recommendations

 KRK RP5G3 Rokit 5 Generation 3 Powered Studio Monitors

 If your tracks are going to sound good, you need to be able to hear them accurately.
 The KRK series of monitors is a great way to go for sound and style.
 The 5" cones give you a decent amount of response to gauge where your mix is with tone and balance.
 The monitors are space efficient and have a control panel on the back to give you the ability to adjust the sound for your room.
-Amazon is currently offering these monitors with a pair of 18 foot XLR cables.
+Amazon is currently offering the black monitors with a pair of 18 foot XLR cables.
+Or you can spice up the look of your studio with the white pair.
+Click on the images to order your monitors today.

 Samsung 850 EVO 500GB 2.5-Inch SATA III Internal SSD (MZ-75E500B/AM)